hybridjosto/Hackurist/README.md

 Hackurist
 =========

 Silly script to replicate the speaking clock.
+Only tested on Mac OSX 10.9.1